Cupola's Hot Links

 Photo.net.
 Serves as an online community for photographers to share their work and learn.
 Includes equipment reviews, user galleries and forums, and more.
 For full access, registration is required, and frequent use may incur a subscription fee.

 Photography Tips.
 Kodak's advice on taking better pictures.

 The Recent Earthquake Activity Maps.
-Shows the location and magnitude of recent seismic activity in California and Nevada, as well as other places around the world.
-Clicking on a box on the map reveals additional information about the seismic event.
-Updated hourly.
+Shows the location and magnitude of recent seismic activity around the world.
+Clicking on a circle on the map reveals additional information about the seismic event.
+Updated every minute.

 ReligiousTolerance.org.
 An excellent resource on different world religions, and the belief systems associated with them.
 Not a flashy site, but certainly a thought-provoking one.
 Offers remarkably objective coverage of controversial topics.
 From the Ontario Consultants on Religious Tolerance.

 The San Francisco Bay Wind Patterns Page.
 Shows the direction and intensity of the winds across the Bay Area.
 Updated hourly.

 The Theoi Project.
 An online guide to Greek Gods, spirits, and monsters.

 The Urban Legends Reference Pages (a.k.a.
 Snopes.com).
 This site identifies popular stories that are often believed as strange but true, and analyzes them.
 Another good site in the same vein is The Urban Legends Archive.